Ock Joo-hyun: Personal life

-Ock graduated from Kyung Hee University with Sung Yuri and Gong Yoo in February 2005.
-She is currently signed with Potluck.
+Ock graduated from Kyung Hee University with Sung Yu-ri and Gong Yoo in February 2005.

 Allegedly Ock had revealed herself to be in a long-term relationship with Jeff Chang, son of Korean media mogul.
 The relationship was said to have started in 2006, however when she mentions him at the awards show where she thanked him, she refers to him as "a friend of mine".
 It's inferred that they have since broken up and she is not in a relationship with anyone currently.
 In the director's cut of the Fin.K.L.
 Camping Club variety show she stated that she didn't want to get married when her fellow members asked about her thoughts.